mongodb/docs/source/reference/javascript.rst

    used by the JavaScript shell process.
 The fields returned are :term:`resident <resident memory>` and :term:`virtual <virtual memory>`.

+TODO do we really want to document _underscored function names that are for internal use?

 .. function:: _srand()